Are you an artist and looking to better understand the white pigments?

 The same can be said of any pigment in oil painting, but since white is used predominantly in just about every palette as the foundation, tint, and highlight of a painting, many painters make sure to choose precisely the best whites for their needs.

-Titanium is the most brilliant because titanium dioxide reflects 97.2% of incident light and is neutral in color.
+Titanium white is the most brilliant because titanium dioxide reflects 97.2% of incident light and is neutral in color.
+Titanium has the strongest tinting strength and is best for mixing tints of colors.
 It is also less prone to yellowing.

-Flake is the most traditional lead in oil color and has a slightly warmer color.
+Flake white is the most traditional lead in oil color and has a slightly warmer color.

 If making a choice between Titanium, Zinc or Flake on hue alone, it is simple when trying to achieve a certain tone in a painting.